Choose a Site

 GREY GOOSE® Ducasse

-However, there are other Flavoured Vodkas and the original Grey Goose Vodka we hope you explore.
+However, there are other Flavoured Vodkas and the original GREY GOOSE Vodka we hope you explore.

 Learn moreWhether vodka goes bad or expires will depend on a variety of factors, including proper storage.
 Most alcohol will remain drinkable indefinitely if it is unopened.
 It’s also unlikely that opened alcohol will “go bad” or be unsafe to drink as its high alcohol content protects it from germs.
 That said, its taste can definitely be altered.
 Light, temperature and air can change the way vodka tastes.
 Keep vodka in a cool, dark place to help preserve its flavour for as long as possible.
 To go a step further, we recommend storing GREY GOOSE® in the fridge to keep it beautifully refrigerated, ready to mix and perfectly preserved.
 Flavoured vodkas have a shorter shelf life due to the added flavours.
 It’s best to enjoy these within 90 days of opening.
 If you notice a strange smell to your vodka, you don’t want to not drink it.
 If in doubt, throw it out.